Human trafficking in Papua New Guinea

-Prosecution
+Prosecution (2009)

 The Government of Papua New Guinea showed negligible progress in its anti-trafficking law enforcement efforts during the year.
 No trafficking offenders were arrested or prosecuted during the year.
 Papua New Guinea does not have a comprehensive anti-trafficking law, and the penal code does not prohibit all forms of trafficking.
 Its criminal code does not specifically prohibit the trafficking of adults, but prohibits trafficking of children for commercial sexual exploitation and slavery.
 Penalties prescribed for trafficking children of up to life imprisonment are sufficiently stringent and commensurate with penalties prescribed for other serious crimes, such as rape.
 The Criminal Code prescribes various penalties for the forced prostitution of women.
 Low fines or sentences of up to two years’ imprisonment for these offenses, including holding a woman in a brothel against her will, are not sufficiently stringent.
 Prescribed penalties of up to seven years’ imprisonment for perpetrators who use fraud, violence, threats, abuse of authority, or drugs to procure a person for purposes of forced prostitution are sufficiently stringent and commensurate with penalties prescribed for other serious crimes.
 Labor laws prohibit forced labor and fraudulent employment recruiting.
 Prescribed penalties of up to two years’ imprisonment are not sufficiently stringent.
 The government showed no signs of investigating suspected trafficking offenses or prosecuting trafficking offenders.
 The Ministry of Justice continued to deliberate on a comprehensive anti-trafficking law, which will include implementation and monitoring guidance.
 Trafficking-related crimes in rural areas were referred to village courts, which administered customary law rather than criminal law, and resolved cases through restitution paid to the victim rather than criminal penalties assigned to the trafficking offender.
 Wealthy business people, politicians, and police officials who benefit financially from the operation of commercial sex establishments where trafficking victims are reportedly exploited were not prosecuted.
 Most law enforcement offices and government offices remained weak as the result of corruption, cronyism, a lack of accountability, and a promotion system based on patronage.